Waldorf Salad, Why The Name?

 - 2 Tablespoons lemon juice (to keep apples from browning)

-- Sprinkle lemon juice over chopped apples and stir to coat well.
+- Sprinkle lemon juice over chopped apples and stir to coat well, it will keep them from browning.

 - Add remaining ingredients, including mayonnaise and mix well.

-- Serve as a salad on a lettuce leaf.
+- Serve as a salad on a lettuce leaf or small salad bowl.

 - If planning this salad as a meal, you might want to add some protein to it; chicken, turkey, boiled eggs, cheese, etc.